A8N0RMAL/DS-with-Cpp/README.md

 4. Unlink and Delete the Node:
 - Once we find the node (current_node->data == value), adjust prev_node->next to skip over current_node, linking prev_node to current_node->next.
 ![image](https://github.com/user-attachments/assets/bb2b24e3-2982-4b38-b734-5f07b582a11a)
+---
-> **NOTE:** This function assumes the value exists in the list.
+> ⚠️**NOTE:** This function assumes the value exists in the list.
 If the value might not be present, you would need to handle cases where current_node becomes NULL.
+---
 ##### Example Execution
 - Initial List Creation:
 ![image](https://github.com/user-attachments/assets/7d18b15f-4e39-40ad-9914-91e2fe3de11b)
+- Output:
 ![image](https://github.com/user-attachments/assets/c94efd10-3a22-4fb9-a0c7-a52d93822749)
+- Delete Node:
 ![image](https://github.com/user-attachments/assets/a648c12b-02ce-4fca-b466-753c80fcce76)
+- Output After Deletion:
 ![image](https://github.com/user-attachments/assets/f5722f4e-0706-4cbf-90b9-6da9110b0f38)

 ---
+#### Key Points
+##### Traversal and Deletion:
+- We traverse the list to find the target node and maintain a pointer to the previous node for easy linking and unlinking.

+##### Memory Management:
+- After unlinking the target node, we use free() to release the memory allocated for it.

+##### Edge Case Handling:
+- The function handles deletion of the head node separately since it involves updating the head pointer.
+- If the node is not found in the list (additional logic needed), current_node would become NULL, which needs handling to avoid runtime errors.